 Can Horses Recognize Human Emotions?
 The Surprising Truth About Equine Empathy

-Something I was very aware of with one of my first horses after leaving school.
-He was a very big, thoroughbred champion sprinter in his racing days called Charming Harry.
-On days when I bounced into the stable in a great mood, he would take that as an invitation to play.
-Tacking up became a dance of sidesteps and “forgetfulness” about standing still.
-It’s like he’s saying, “Oh, you’re in a good mood?
+Charming Harry, my big Thoroughbred ex-racehorse, had a sixth sense.
+On days when I bounced into the stable in a great mood, he took it as an invitation to play.
+Tacking up became a dance of sidesteps and “forgetfulness” about standing still, like he was saying, “Oh, you’re in a good mood?
 Let’s have some fun!”

-But on those days when I drag myself to the stables after a difficult day at the office?
-He transforms.
-Suddenly, I’ve got a statue instead of a horse.
-He stands rock-solid, all business, like he knows I’m not in the mood for any shenanigans.
-It’s almost as if he’s thinking, “Uh oh, better behave or I might get an earful.”
+But on days when I dragged myself to the stables after a difficult day at the office?
+He transformed.
+Suddenly, I had a statue instead of a horse—standing rock-solid, all business, like he knew I wasn’t in the mood for shenanigans.

 - Facial Expression Recognition Study (2016): Researchers at the University of Sussex conducted a groundbreaking study published in Biology Letters.
 They showed horses photographs of human faces expressing different emotions.